evomol-lab/creatine/README.md

 Expression Changes:

-- **AKT1**: Shows a slight decrease in expression (approximately -0.1).
+- **AKT1**: Shows a slight increase in expression (approximately 0.4).
 - **IGF1**: Shows a significant increase in expression (approximately 0.9).
-- **PRPS1**: Shows a moderate increase in expression (approximately 0.4).
+- **PSMB5**: Shows a slight decrease in expression (approximately -0.4).
-- **PSMB5**: Shows a slight decrease in expression (approximately -0.2).
+- **PRPS1**: Shows a slight decrease in expression (approximately -0.2).
-- **PSMD3**: Shows a slight decrease in expression (approximately -0.1).
+- **PSMD3**: Shows a slight increase in expression (approximately 0.4).
-- **SLC1A12**: Shows a significant increase in expression (approximately 0.9).
+- **SLC6A12**: Shows a significant decrease in expression (approximately -0.8).
-- **SLC6A8**: Shows a significant increase in expression (approximately 0.9).
+- **SLC6A8**: Shows a significant increase in expression (approximately 0.7).

-These observations suggest that genes IGF1, SLC1A12, and SLC6A8 are significantly upregulated in fibrosis compared to normal conditions, while AKT1, PSMB5, and PSMD3 show slight downregulation.
+These observations suggest that genes IGF1 and SLC6A8 are significantly upregulated in fibrosis compared to normal conditions, while PRPS1, PSMB5, and SLC6A12 show slight downregulation.
 The p-values indicate that these changes are statistically significant.
 Interestingly, the gene GATM did not present differential expression.

 ### Using EGFR (Estimated Glomerular Filtration Rate) as sample categories.